subhroy/Junit5SonarQubeSample/README.md

         </profile>
     </profiles>

-## Build Project with Test case and Push code to SonarQube
+## Build Project
+You can use the below command to build maven project along with the test cases and push the report to SonarQube.

+In the command "test" is the phase for jacoco report and "sonar:sonar" used for SonarQube.

 ### Command:
 _mvn clean test install sonar:sonar -Pcoverage_